rxweb/rxweb.io/docs/rx-web-core/working-with-data-model/generating-data-models.md

 rxwebcore --models --main
 ```

+In the above command, --models denotes model generation and --main is the database connection name configured in the `appsettings.json`.
 This will generate POCO models for all the tables and views in the `DbEntities` folder inside the `Models` section of the project.

 ## Example